 Medicare also had an annual Medicare Advantage Disenrollment Period each January; however, they have announced that this will be replaced by an additional Annual Election Period at the beginning of the year.
 This new Annual Election Period will be more limited than the one in the fall, but it still gives you another opportunity to compare and switch your enrollment.

-Need Help Finding an Affordable Medicare Advantage Plan for 2019?
+Need Help Finding The Best Medicare Advantage Plan for 2019?

 At My Medigap Plans, we help people like you find Medicare coverage they can afford.
 No matter what type of plan you’re looking for, we can help you compare coverage between some of the top medical insurance providers in the industry.
 To start comparing rates and coverages in your state simply use our convenient online comparison tool located at the top of this page.
 Want to speak to an agent?
 Give us a call today, and one of our licensed insurance agents will help you find the Medicare coverage you need.